-Easter cacti enjoy being pot bound and only need to be repotted every two years to refresh the soil.
+Easter cacti enjoy being snug and pot-bound and only need to be repotted every two years to refresh the soil.
 If there is still room in the current pot, don’t increase the pot size and just plant it back in the same container.
-However, if you need to size up a pot, choosing a pot that is 2-3 inches wider than the previous pot is ideal.
+However, if you need to size up a pot, choosing a pot that is 2 to 3 inches wider than the previous pot is ideal.
+Clay pots are best to help with aeration and drainage.
 Repotting is best done in the spring after the blooming period.

 Common Pests & Plant Diseases